Sign in

 [04] Best fit for generic PDF stacks

-When generic PDF stacks still makes more sense
+When generic PDF stacks may be sufficient

 Validate the output with a real workflow.